rathboma/rathboma.github.com/resume.md

 ## Overview

-I am passionate about leading teams to build top quality software products.
+I am passionate about leading teams to build top quality software products that focus on customer needs.
 Measurement, instrumentation, automation, and experimentation are at the center of my product development philosophy.

 ## Professional Experience